Employee Spotlight: Stela Filipović-Šadić

 I have lived in several different countries, which has been a great experience and a master class in humility.
 I was born in Croatia, grew up in Bosnia, and started studying Pharmaceutical Technology in Serbia, all while these 3 countries were still part of Yugoslavia.
 My next home was Canada, where I completed a Chemical and Biosciences Technology program, and worked in the R&D department of Cangene, a pharmaceutical company.
 And now, my latest destination in the US (Austin, TX) has been my family’s home for almost 2 decades.
 In 2004, I started working in the R&D department of Ambion, and 2 years later my group transitioned to Asuragen, a spin-off company, where I have been ever since.

 Outside of work, I enjoy spending time with my family.
-My children (Mikail-14 and Sara-12), keep me entertained with a multitude of activities and I enjoy watching them grow up.
+My children, keep me entertained with a multitude of activities and I enjoy watching them grow up.

 How did you first learn about Asuragen?